Werner Braun (photojournalist)

 Werner Braun (ורנר בראון; 12 June 1918 – 25 December 2018) was an Israeli photographer, considered a founder of photojournalism in Israel.

 Biography

 Werner Brown was born in Nuremberg, Germany.
 Braun started to take photos at the age of 18.
-With the rise of the Nazi regime, he left Germany in 1937, first to Denmark and then to Sweden.
-He was able to migrate to Mandatory Palestine in 1946.
+In 1937, with the rise of the Nazi regime, he left Germany, first to Denmark and then to Sweden.
+He immigrated to Mandatory Palestine with his wife and two children in 1946.

+Photography career

+Braun's body of work includes photographs of Adolf Eichmann on trial, Israeli landscapes and portraits of Israelis, both legendary figures and ordinary citizens.
+Braun was also Israel's first underwater photographer.

+Braun was influenced by the technique and aesthetics of the New Photography of his native Germany and similar European photographic currents of the 1930s, with the journalistic spirit of French photographer Henri Cartier-Bresson and Jewish-American photographer Robert Capa, whom Braun explicitly mentioned, playing a particular role.
+Braun's work however exudes a much more liberated feeling, imbued as it is by the spirit of Israeliness that took shape along with the newly established state.